opendatateam/udata/docs/adding-translations.md

 - [udata-front crowdin page][crowdin-udata-front]

 !!! warning
-    We only translate strings from the `master` and maintenance branches of the repository.
+    We only translate strings from the `main` and maintenance branches of the repository.
     Do not push languages on any other branch because merging translations is incredibly painful.